 The best way of figuring out the lowest rate is to get an accurate estimate of the amount of energy your home uses every month.

-The real price per kWh depends on each company’s methods for coming up with the rate, and these calculations are based on how much energy is actually used by a home.
+The actual price per kWh depends on each company’s methods for coming up with the rate, and these calculations are based on how much energy a home uses.

 If your usage is different than the average, you might pay a significantly different rate than the advertised price per kWh.